 ChroGPS Dash

-ChroGPS Dash is a lightweight, high-performance, and mobile-friendly web dashboard for monitoring GPS-disciplined Stratum 1 NTP servers on Debian 12/13 (and equivalent) which run Chrony and GPSd.
-It provides real-time diagnostics It provides real-time diagnostics & metrics for Chrony and GPSd, featuring a live satellite skyview, SNR telemetry, precision timing metrics, and more.
+ChroGPS Dash is a lightweight, high-performance, and mobile-friendly web dashboard for monitoring GPS-disciplined Stratum 1 NTP servers on Debian (and equivalent) which run Chrony and GPSd.
+It provides real-time diagnostics and metrics for Chrony and GPSd, featuring a live satellite skyview, SNR telemetry, precision timing metrics, and more.

 ChroGPS Dash is Free and Open Source Software released under the MIT License.